Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 wireframe

 # Features
+- Search bar for people to search products.

+- Responsive on all devices

-Forms and contact section to allow users to give feedback.
+- Forms and contact section to allow users to give feedback.

-The site is responsive and can be viewed on all viewports.
+- The site is responsive and can be viewed on all viewports.

-Store users data and allow them to create a account.
+- Store users data and allow them to create a account.

-Can add a book Review
+- Can add a book Review

-Add a Book Review
+- Add a Vinyl product.

-Edit a book review
+- Edit a vinyl product through admin.

-Delete a book review
+- Delete a product with admin.

 Register a Accout